on1san/Custom-Player-Sprite-Switcher/README.md

 ---
 ## Option 1: Use Crystal Clear Sprite Sheets + Converter

-Download some Crystal Clear Spritesheets and generate assets automatically (Yes they should have a lot of white space)
+Download some Crystal Clear Spritesheets and generate assets automatically

+(Yes they have a lot of white space)

 > https://crystal-clear-converter.netlify.app/sprites
 >